 Patient Organisations in the Assessment of Cancer Treatments

-In December 2018, The European Cancer Patient Coalition has launched an online education (eLearning) module for patient organisations and patient advocates.
-The module aims to equip our members with knowledge to participate in the Health Technology Assessment (HTA) of cancer treatments.
+The European Cancer Patient Coalition has launched an online education (eLearning) module for patient organisations and patient advocates.
+The module aims to equip our members and broader patient community with knowledge to participate in the Health Technology Assessment (HTA) of cancer treatments.

 People living with cancer and their carers best understand the need for new therapies and their impact on quality of life.
 Their unique knowledge, perspectives and experiences are crucial in determining the value of new treatments in the Health Technology Assessment.